passagemath/passagemath-pkg-ore_algebra/README.md

     sage -pip install --user --no-build-isolation git+https://github.com/mkauers/ore_algebra.git

+Note the important `--no-build-isolation` flag, which causes `pip` to use the installed Sage library while building the package.

 The optional `--user` flag causes the package to be installed in your `.sage` directory instead of the Sage installation tree.